composewell/packcheck/README.md

   $ packcheck.sh cabal-new
   ```
 * If a CI build fails just copy and paste the command printed in the log and
-  the same build will run on the local machine so that you can debug quickly.
+  the same build runs on the local machine so that you can debug quickly.
 * Want to send coverage info to coverall.io?
 Just uncomment a line in your
   `.travis.yml`.
-* If you are using `hvr-ghc` PPA, just say `TOOLS_DIR=/opt` or wherever it
+* If you are using `hvr-ghc` PPA, just use `TOOLS_DIR=/opt` or the path where
-  is installed, and you can use all the ghc/cabal versions available,
+  it is installed, and you can use all the ghc/cabal versions available,
   automatically.
 * Conveniently control all aspects of build, including tool options or whether
   to enable benchmarks, haddock, coverage, install test etc. It is a very